Blaizzy/mlx-embeddings/docs/Cask-Cookbook.md

 * An appcast can be any URL hosted by the app’s developer that changes every time a new release is out or that contains the version number of the current release (e.g. a download HTML page).
 Webpages that only change on new version releases are preferred, as are sites that do not contain previous version strings (i.e. avoid changelog pages if the download page contains the current version number but not older ones).
 Example: [`razorsql.rb`](https://github.com/Homebrew/homebrew-cask/blob/645dbb8228ec2f1f217ed1431e188687aac13ca5/Casks/razorsql.rb#L6)

 The [`find-appcast`](https://github.com/Homebrew/homebrew-cask/blob/HEAD/developer/bin/find-appcast) script is able to identify some of these, as well as `electron-builder` appcasts which are trickier to find by hand.
-Run it with `"$(brew --repository)/Library/Taps/homebrew/homebrew-cask/developer/bin/find-appcast" '</path/to/software.app>'`.
+Run it with `"$(brew --repository homebrew/cask)/developer/bin/find-appcast" '</path/to/software.app>'`.

 #### Parameters